Jiheui/ARTeam/README.md

 Please see the table of Deliverable Schedule above

 ## Resources, Risks, Potential Costs
-Resources: ANU library, Free Android Studio platform for students, MySQL
+Resources: ANU library, Unity platform, MySQL, HiAR
 Risks: “example: client expectations and the relationships among group members”
            Technological risks: our selection of technology could not work in some platforms People risk: not having the expertise to deliver the product